Summary Review of Apteros Trading

-Even though Apteros improved their trader evaluations from when they first launched I still didn’t feel they were really what I personally was looking for.
-You can read below and decide if Apteros is a good fit for you.
+Even though Apteros Trading improved their trader evaluations from when they first launched I still didn’t feel they were really what I personally was looking for.
+I recommend several other companies and you can find all my Funded Futures Trading Reviews here.
+Read below and decide if Apteros is a good fit for you.
 I believe there are easier, more affordable options for newer traders though and you can find those on my Exclusive Promos page.

 Introduction To Apteros Trading

 Apteros Trading is a futures proprietary trading firm, started by Merritt Black, previously Head of Futures and Commodities at SMB Capital.
 If you aren’t familiar with SMB Capital, they are one of the most prestigious proprietary trading firms out there and have been around for decades.

 Apteros Trading has positioned themselves as one of the higher-end prop firms in the market space right now.
 They differ somewhat from the prop firms I have mainly covered on my site and videos, but not entirely different.

 Essentially, they offer a more premium product that includes coaching and mentoring, risk assessment, and education along with a trader Tryout.
 As well, their rules mirror much more a traditional Prop firm account in terms of risk you can take based on margin, their commissions, and more.
 In the following, I’ll go over the rules and how they work, the pros and cons of Apteros Trading as a stand-alone company, and also how they compare to other trader evaluation companies I’ve been through myself.

 You need tocheck out my Reviews of Funded Futures Trader Evaluations.
 I update it every day.